 It’s football season!
 Our favorite players have trained and practiced for months for the kickoff.
-Building Better & Safer Athletes Through Technology.
+Technology in sports helping athletes to build themselves better.
 However, no amount of training can protect them from being tackled and landing head-first on the ground.
 Each year, football players suffer concussions that cause lifelong consequences.

 The good news is that new sports technology may help coaches keep their players safe.
 It can help players block and tackle more safely and bring protections and benefits to the game that we’ve never seen before.